-A summary of the key policies and strategies is provided in the Appendices to this plan.
+A summary of the key policies and strategies is provided in the Appendices.

 Future Policy and Strategy guidance

 In addition, it is intended that future policy and strategy development should also inform specific aspects of reserve planning and management as applicable.